togakangaroo/togakangaroo.github.io/_posts/2019-09-22-tdd-with-no-more-tears.md

 So let's start out by writing down a little story for ourselves as to how the lap functionality might work

     - When we have a new stopwatch with main and lap slots
       - when it is started
         - then it reads 0 in main
         - when 10s have passed
           - main slot reads 10s
           - there are no laps
           - when 1s has passed
             - then it reads 11s in main
             - the are no laps

+Hmm, actually now that I've written it out, there's an obvious specification oversight.
+What does the main slot read *before* the timer is started?
+Well we go back to our product owner and...well the answer we get is slightly surprising, it should only read `0` *after* the timer has started.
+Therefore

+- When we have a new stopwatch with main and lap slots
+  - then the main slot should be empty
+  - it has no laps

+Ok, we should probably flush out what the lapping mechanism does next

           - when lap is hit
             - then main slot reads 10s
             - lap1 reads 10s
             - when 1s has passed
               - main slot reads 11s
               - lap1 reads 10s
               - when lap is hit
                 - main slot reads 11s
                 - lap1 reads 10s

-So notice there's a couple branching possiblities here - what happens when the 11th second is allowed to pass versus allowed to lap, and assertions at various points to verify that thigns are as we want them to be.

-And actually now that I've written it out, there's an obvious specificaiton oversight.
-What does the main slot read *before* the timer is started?
-Well we go back to our product owner and...well the answer we get is slightly surprising, it should only read `0` *after* the timer has started.
-Therefore

-- When we have a new stopwatch with main and lap slots
+                - lap2 reads 11s
+                  - when 2s have passed
-  - then the main slot should be empty
+                    - main slot reads 12s
+                    - lap1 reads 10s
+                    - lap2 reads 11s

+So notice there's a branching possiblity here - after we've accumulated a few laps we can specify what should happen if we were to let the timer run versus what should happen if we were to reset things.
+I find the ability to do this quite useful, though not strictly mandatory for the technique.

+Now, some specifications on what resetting does (kills the tracked time in `main` and `laps`, does not affect the state of the timer).

+              - when reset hit
+                - it reads 0 on main
+                - there are no laps
+                - when 2s have passed
+                  - it reads 2s on main
-  - it has no laps
+                  - there are no laps

+And finally lets flush out some examples of pausing/resuming

+            - when timer is paused
+              - it reads 10s on main
+              - when 2s have passed
+                - it reads 10s on main
+                - when timer is started
+                  - it reads 10s on main
+                  - when 2s have passed
+                    - it reads 12s on main

+This seems good enough for now.
+Putting that all together we have a nice little story about what exactly we want this stopwatch to be doing.
+Now we can start implementing.

+But you don't have to.

+In fact, what you have now is already *massively valuable*.
+Commit it!

+What is it that you have here?

+Well it is a

+- Documentation that conveys succinctly and in user-centric terms what the component actually does
+- Acceptance criteria for what it means for the feature to be complete
+- A test plan for how to test against regressions (one that is very valuable even if *not* automated)
+- A blueprint for what you need to implement

+I will often start by saving and committing this in a block comment in a test file.

+The next step is to actually implement these tests, but it would at this point be perfectly reasonable to make a business decision that implementation might not be worth it for some reason or another and to push it off to tech debt.
+By carefully structuring requirements up front in a manner such as this, so long as when you implement your code with these tests in mind, you have already achieved a good portion of the benefits to be had from TDD.

+This point of view serves well to highlight the difference between TDD and automated testing that I previously alluded to.
+Technically, test-*driven*-development doesn't even have to be be automated!